 In the same way watch watchmakers and goldsmiths have been working for centuries, every single bespoke watch commission begins with hand-rendered presentation illustrations to begin realising your idea.

-Timepieces can be Tailor-Made around one of our existing designs that can be modified to your preference of colour way, leather textures and precious metal.
+Timepieces can be Tailor-Made around one of their existing designs that can be modified to your preference of colour way, leather textures and precious metal.
 For something completely unique, the Struthers can design and create a one-off piece, just for you.

 Based in the historic Jewellery Quarter, Birmingham, the Struthers use traditional heritage equipment dating from the nineteenth and twentieth centuries, applying the same techniques that have been used by watchmakers for centuries.